fluxcd/kustomize-controller/docs/spec/v1alpha1/kustomization.md

 }
 ```

-The status sub-resource describes the result of the last kustomization execution:
+The status sub-resource records the result of the last reconciliation:

 ```go
 type KustomizationStatus struct {